protyposis/MediaPlayer-Extended/README.md

 exact seeking to frames, playback speed adjustment, shader support, zooming & panning, frame extraction and a lot of media source protocols and formats, including DASH.
-It strives to be an API-compatible direct replacement for the Android `MediaPlayer` and `VideoView` components and builds upon the Android `MediaExtractor` and `MediaCodec` components.
-It is very lightweight, easy to use, and makes native code / NDK fiddling unnecessary.
+It strives to be an API-compatible direct replacement for the Android `MediaPlayer` and `VideoView` components and builds upon the Android `MediaExtractor` and `MediaCodec` API components.
+It is very lightweight, easy to use, makes native code / NDK fiddling unnecessary, and works from Android 4.1 up.

 A [demo](https://play.google.com/store/apps/details?id=at.aau.itec.android.mediaplayerdemo) is available on the Google Play Store.